Dr. Grebenciucova of Northwestern University has received honorariums from AlphaSights, Medscape, and Trinity Partners for consulting work.)

-This article includes discussion of central nervous system syndromes associated with measles infection, primary measles encephalitis, acute post-infectious measles encephalomyelitis, measles inclusion body encephalitis, subacute sclerosing panencephalitis, and SSPE.
+This article includes discussion of central nervous system syndromes associated with measles infection, primary measles encephalitis, acute post-infectious measles encephalomyelitis, measles inclusion body encephalitis, and subacute sclerosing panencephalitis (SSPE).
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-• Neurologic syndromes associated with rubella include measles inclusion body encephalitis, acute post-infectious measles encephalomyelitis, primary measles encephalitis, and subacute sclerosing panencephalitis.
+• Neurologic syndromes associated with measles include measles inclusion body encephalitis, acute post-infectious measles encephalomyelitis, primary measles encephalitis, and subacute sclerosing panencephalitis.

 • Neurologic sequelae of measles are severe and, depending on the syndrome, may carry a substantial risk of disability and even death.

 • Measles vaccination is highly effective in preventing primary infection.
 It does not cause autism.

 Some of the first descriptions of measles infection are believed to belong to Chinese alchemist and philosopher, Kong Hu, circa 300 C.E.
 Several centuries later, in 910, an Iranian physician, Abu Bakr Mohammad Ibn Zakariya al-Razi, known simply as Rhazes, published a treatise on the diagnostic differentiation of measles and chickenpox.

 When, therefore, you see these symptoms, or some of the worst of them (such as pain of the back, and the terrors of sleep, with the continued fever) then you may be assured that the eruption of one or the other of these diseases in the patient is nigh at hand; except that there is not in the measles so much pain of the back as in smallpox; nor in the smallpox so much anxiety and nausea as in measles, unless the smallpox be of a bad sort; and this shows that the measles came from a very bilious blood (Hajar 2013).